HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 This page documents a FHIR-based approach for requesting attachments for claims or prior authorization from a Provider.\*  This transaction is used for *solicited*  attachments and uses the combination of a Task-based [CDex Task Attachment Request Profile] to request attachments and the [`$submit-attachment`] operation to submit the attachments to the Payer as documented in the [Sending Attachments] page.
 It is intended to be compatible with the X12n <span class="bg-success" markdown="1">277 Request for Additional Information (RFAI)</span><!-- new-content --> and 278 response transactions. <span class="bg-success" markdown="1">For more information on X12 defined transactions, see [X12 Transaction Sets].</span><!-- new-content -->

 \* {% include see-conf.md %}

 ### <span class="bg-success" markdown="1">Requesting Attachments Background</span><!-- new-content -->

 In the current state of healthcare data exchange, the Payer requests additional documentation to support a claim or prior authorization using an X12 transaction, fax, portal, or other capabilities.
-The Provider can submit these *solicited* attachments using a variety of Non-FHIR methods or can use the [`$submit-attachment`] operation to "push" the attachments directly to the Payer, as documented in the [Sending Attachments] page:
+The Provider can submit these *solicited* attachments using Non-FHIR methods or can use the [`$submit-attachment`] operation to "push" the attachments directly to the Payer, as documented in the [Sending Attachments] page:

 {% include img.html img="request-attachments-nonfhir-sequencediagram.svg" caption="Request Attachment Sequence Diagram For Non-FHIR Requests" %}